Huangshan: Artistic and scientific inspirations

 Much of Huangshan's reputation derives from its significance in Chinese arts and literature.
-In addition to inspiring poets such as Li Bai, Huangshan and the scenery therein has been the frequent subject of poetry and artwork, especially Chinese ink painting and, more recently, photography.
+In addition to inspiring poets such as Li Bai, Huangshan and the scenery therein have been the frequent subject of poetry and artwork, especially Chinese ink painting and, more recently, photography.
 Overall, from the Tang dynasty to the end of the Qing dynasty, more than 20,000 poems were written about Huangshan, and a school of painting was named after it.
 The mountains also have appeared in modern works; director James Cameron cited Huangshan as one of his influences in designing the fictional world of his 2009 film Avatar, and Chinese animated series Stitch & Ai, a spin-off of Disney's Lilo & Stitch franchise, is set in the Huangshan mountains.

 The area has also been a location for scientific research because of its diversity of flora and wildlife.
 In the early part of the twentieth century, the geology and vegetation of Huangshan were the subjects of multiple studies by both Chinese and foreign scientists.
 The mountain is still a subject of research.
 For example, in the late twentieth century, a team of researchers used the area for a field study of Tibetan macaques, a local species of monkey.